On the Relationship Between Adversarial Robustness and Decision Region in Deep Neural Networks: Robustness Under Adversarial Attacks

 \subsection{PRS and Robustness}

-First, we compare the two models (Network A and B in Figure \ref{fig:udr_egs}) with similar test accuracy but different PRS ratio.\footnote{We note that different PRS ratios are obtained by different batch size of Network A (2048) and B (128).} Fig. \ref{fig:exp3_1_bs} presents the results of robust accuracy under the FGSM, BIM (5-step), PGD-20 (20-step), and PGD-100 (100-step) on $L_\infty$ with $\alpha = 2/255$.
+First, we compare the two models (Network A and B in Fig. \ref{fig:o2}) with similar test accuracy but different PRS ratio\footnote{We note that different PRS ratios are obtained by different batch size of Network A (2048) and B (128).}.
+Fig. \ref{fig:o3} presents the results of robust accuracy (accuracy against adversarial attack) under the FGSM, BIM (5-step), PGD-20 (20-step), and PGD-100 (100-step) on $L_{\infty}$ with $\alpha = 2/255$.
 We identify that Network B (low PRS ratio) is more robust than Network A (high PRS ratio) under all adversarial attacks.

 As the PGD-20 shows the similar robust accuracy compare to a PGD-100, we focus on an analysis under the PGD-20 in the rest of the paper.
 We measure the PRS ratio and the robust accuracy in all models and datasets to verify the relationship between the PRS ratio and the robustness.
-For the experiments, we take the magnitude of $\epsilon$ as follow: MNIST = 0.3, F-MNIST = 0.1, and CIFAR10 = 0.0313 on $L_\infty$ norm.
-Fig. \ref{fig:prs_rs_trend} presents the experimental results according to the model structure under the PGD attack.
+For the experiments, we take the magnitude of $\epsilon$ as follow: MNIST = 0.3, F-MNIST = 0.1, and CIFAR10 = 0.0313 on $L_{\infty}$ norm.
+Fig. \ref{fig:o4} presents the experimental results according to the model structure under the PGD attack.
 To quantify the relation, we calculate the coefficient of the regression line and perform significance test to validate the trend.
-We also provide the result of robust accuracy against the FGSM attack and AutoAttack \cite{croce2020reliable} in Appendix G. From Fig. \ref{fig:prs_rs_trend}, we identify that the PRS ratio has an inversely correlated relationship with the robust accuracy in most cases.
+From Fig. \ref{fig:o4}, we identify that the PRS ratio has an inversely correlated relationship with the robust accuracy in most cases.

 From the above observations, we empirically confirm that the PRS ratio is related to the robustness against adversarial attacks.
 In order to investigate the evidence that the low PRS ratio causes robustness for the gradient-based attack, we perform an additional analysis of failed attack samples.
 In the gradient-based attack, as the magnitude of the gradient is a crucial component to success, we first count the ratio of the zero gradient samples in the failed attack samples.